anirudhRowjee/dailytesttracker/readme.md

 require internet to run.
 This allows you to -

 * [x] choose the number of questions you solve
 * [x] set a time limit
 * [x] get marks instantly
+* [ ] Store Test Data and get Statistics

+(un-ticked checkboxes are features not yet implemented.)

-and currently supports two marking schemes -
+Daily Test Tracker currently supports two marking schemes -
 * JEE Mains (+4, -1)
 * KCET (+1,0)